EnterpriseDB/barman/doc/barman.5.md

     checks as well as management (including compression) of WAL files that Postgres deposits in the *incoming* directory.
 Setting it to `false`, will disable standard continuous archiving for a server.
 Global/Server.
-    (NOTE: this option is currently required to be enabled until Barman natively supports physical replication slots.
-Setting it to `false` will result in a disabled server).

 archiver_batch_size
 :   This option allows you to activate batch processing of WAL files